We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Wheatgrass comes from the family Triticum aestivum.
 People harvest it early in its development before it reaches full size.
 This is usually 7–10 days after sprouting.

-Some people call wheatgrass green blood because it contains high levels of chlorophyll, which gives wheatgrass products an unusual green hue.
+Some people call wheatgrass green blood because it contains

 - prevent diseases